ember169/so_long/README.md

 - **Memory:** Refactored assets from heap-allocated pointers to stack-allocated structures.
 - **Layering:** Solved XPM transparency issues via a background-first (floor-under-all) rendering pass.

-### Data Architecture
+### Data & Events
-- **Structural Encapsulation:** Implemented a top-level `t_game` container to unify window, map, and asset structures.
-This simplifies event handling by allowing a single reference pointer to be passed through MiniLibX hooks.
+- **Structural Encapsulation:** Designed a top-level `t_game` container to unify window, map, and asset structures for efficient event hook parameter passing.
-- **Pointer Type Correction:** Refactored MLX resource pointers from `int *` to `void *` to ensure alignment with library specifications and prevent undefined behavior.
+- **Pointer Standardization:** Refactored MLX resource pointers from `int *` to `void *` to align with library specifications.
+- **Window Closing:** Corrected implementation of `Event 17 (DestroyNotify)` with the proper mask.

+### Memory Management
+- **Asset Optimization:** Refactored textures structures to reduce malloc overhead.
+- **Valgrind Analysis:** Identified and documented non-fatal "uninitialized byte" warnings in writev as internal MiniLibX/X11 errors and not project-level leaks.
+- **Unified Cleanup:** Centralized all deallocation logic to guarantee a 100% leak-free exit on all termination signals.

 ## Game assets
 All game assets credit goes to [Robert (0x72)](https://0x72.itch.io/16x16-dungeon-tileset).